Henry the Bearded: Konrad I and the intervention of Duchess Hedwig

 The real help for Henry I's Hedwig of Andechs went to Płock to speak to Konrad.
-Konrad decided to release Henry I if he renounced his rights to Kraków.
-The Pope later freed him of his promise as it was obtained under duress.
+Konrad decided to release Henry if he renounced his rights to Kraków.
+The Pope later freed him of his promise, as it was obtained under duress.

 Meanwhile, the lesser nobles were finding Konrad's rule harsh.
-Konrad took Duchy of Sandomierz from young Bolesław V, giving it to his own son, Bolesław.
-Henry I and Władysław III planned a military expedition to recover Greater Poland.
+Konrad took the Duchy of Sandomierz from young Bolesław V, giving it to his own son, Bolesław.
+Henry and Władysław III Spindleshanks planned a military expedition to recover Greater Poland.